hmbashar/wc-order-tracker/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-2.0.html
 Requires Plugins: woocommerce

-An easy-to-use WooCommerce order tracker with Ajax.
-Use as a page template or via [cbwct-order-tracker] shortcode for instant updates anywhere.
+A simple yet powerful order tracking system for WooCommerce, complete with Ajax-powered instant updates.
+Use as a page template or via the [cbwct-order-tracker] shortcode.

 == Description ==